 For Uncanny Owl, preface all lists with colons, not periods.
-In other words, it doesn’t matter if the introductory sentence is complete.
+In other words, it doesn’t matter if the introductory sentence (lead-in) is complete.
 It still needs to end in a colon.

 Use title case for main or global navigation.
 Use sentence case for subnavigation.